siwapp/siwapp-ror/README.md

 * The `"invoice"` key must be present.
 * You can create invoice with items.
 Notice the name of the key: `items_attributes`
-* You can not create invoice with payments
+* You can create invoice with payments.
+Notice the name of the key: `payments_attributes`

 #### Update